Facebook

 Your relationship and advice

 The relationship between you and your supervisor will change during candidature.
 At the outset you can expect help in clarifying the research project and preparing a realistic research plan and timetable.
-If you need to develop new skills and techniques, the supervisor can help with advice and, possibly, instruction.
+If you need to develop new skills and techniques, your supervisors can help with advice and, possibly, instruction.
 Your Individual Learning Plan is the mechanism for planning and recording all of your skill and knowledge acquisition.
 As the project proceeds, your supervisor's role becomes more one of assistance in monitoring your progress.
 You should try out ideas and discuss experimental results with your supervisor and write up sections of the work for your supervisor to review.
-The final outcome will depend on what is written and how it is written, and the supervisor can help in the development of style.

 Towards the end of the project you will become the authority on the topic and your supervisor will become more of a senior colleague.
-This is when you will make the greatest use of the supervisor's experience and knowledge of standards, but when he or she is least able to provide technical help because you have become the expert.
+This is when you will make the greatest use of the supervisor's experience and knowledge of standards, but when they are least able to provide technical help because you have become the expert.

 Support and communication

-Candidature for a research degree is a time of dedication and hard work, and your determination to succeed is of vital importance.
-However even the strongest determination can be disrupted by a personal crisis, and your ability to succeed may depend on how well you use the assistance which is available.
+Graduate research requires dedication and hard work, and your determination to succeed is of vital importance.
+However, even the strongest determination can be disrupted by a personal crisis, and your ability to succeed may depend on how well you use the assistance which is available.
 You should keep your supervisor informed so that they take these circumstances into consideration when providing advice on the most appropriate course of action regarding your studies.
-Your supervisor can also direct you to support services provided by the University for research degree students.
+Your supervisor can also direct you to support services provided by the University for graduate researchers and discuss options for leave or changes to your study load where appropriate.

 Last updated: